All Episodes

 First of all, win the war.

-Win the war on the Quran and win it quickly and decisively.
+Win the war on Ikran and win it quickly and decisively.

-But secondly, you're quite right that in the and from the twentieth century on we've learned that to cement uh a military victory, you must have a political victory.
+But secondly, you're quite right that indeed from the 20th century on, we've learned that to cement a military victory, you must have a political victory.

-You'll have a political victory, you must uh win the battle of for public opinion.
+To have a political victory, you must win the battle for public opinion.

-There's never been a more just war than this one, that's obvious.
+There's never been a more just war than this one.

 I happen to think that Americans understand that very well and overwhelmingly so.

-But Western Europe shows signs of abilitation, signs of not understanding where their interests are and where morality is.
+But Western Europe shows signs of debilitation, signs of not understanding where their interests are and where morality is.

-Uh they view everything in a post colonial prism as though we are colonialists.
+They view everything in a post-colonial prism as though we are colonialists.

-We who are living in our land, right who are gripping on to our land for three thousand years, we're supposed to be the colonials.
+We, who are living in our land, who are gripping on to our land for 3,000 years, we're supposed to be the colonials.

 It is not that they support Israel.

-It is that they don't support the Islam.
+It is that they don't support the Islamists.

-And they don't support the Islamists because they are being plagued by the same plagues.
+And they don't support the Islamists because they are being plagued by the same plague.

-So for them, it's a fox on both your house.
+So for them, it's a box on both your houses.

 But what America knows, Europe doesn't know.